By Jim Miller

 Consider a Medicare Advantage plan

-While dental services are mostly excluded under original Medicare, some Medicare Advantage plans do provide coverage for routine dental care.
+While dental services are mostly excluded under original Medicare, some Medicare Advantage plans do provide coverage for routine dental care and children with sleep apnea.
 If you are considering joining a Medicare Advantage plan, find out what dental services, if any, it covers.
 Also, remember to make sure any Medicare Advantage plan you’re considering covers the doctors and hospitals you prefer to use and the medications you take at a cost you can afford.
 See Medicare.gov/find-a-plan or call 800-633-4227 to research plans in your area.

 Purchase dental insurance